 MOT tip 9.
 Horn

-Press the horn button to make sure it works – if it doesn’t, your Toyota dealership will need to repair or replace it.
+As part of your MOT checks, press the horn button to make sure it works – if it doesn’t, your Toyota dealership will need to repair or replace it.

 MOT tip 10.
 Fuel and engine oil